learn-co-curriculum/rails-url-helpers-readme/README.md

 * **Hard-coded path:** `"/posts/#{@post.id}"`

+Here you're saying: "I know exactly the GPS coordinates of my meeting, driver.
+Do exactly as I say."

 * **Route helper:** `post_path(@post)`

+Here you're saying: "Can you find the best way to a controller that knows how to work with this thing called a `Post` based on looking at this instance called `@post`.

-So why would we want to use route helper methods as opposed to hard coding paths into the application?
-Below are a few of the key rationales:
+We want to use route helper methods as opposed to hard coding because:

 * Route helpers are more dynamic since they are methods and not simply strings.
   This means that if something changes with the route there are many cases